 At this point, we could use some food—luckily, our tour guide also has expert knowledge of Buellton’s best bites.

 “I know a place.
 You won’t be disappointed,” he says.

-He takes us to Terravant, a winery restaurant that’s the whole kit-and-caboodle, featuring 24 wineries and local, artisanal cuisine.
+He takes us to Bottlest, a winery restaurant that’s the whole kit-and-caboodle, featuring 24 wineries and local, artisanal cuisine.
 We start at the Wine Wall, where we select our wine tasting preferences from a dispensing machine that pours the exact amount we want into our glasses.
 Then, we addressed our empty stomachs with two BLTAs—creamy avocado and smoky applewood bacon in almost every bite.
 Our guide was right, the food surely doesn’t disappoint here.

 Craft beer festival

 The craft beer festival is an annual draw in Buellton.
 When we get there, I’m in a hops and barley nirvana—not surprising, considering this is an area that Figueroa Mountain Brewing Co. and the Firestone Walker Brewing Company Taproom & Barrelworks call home.
 Food trucks and local vendors offer delicious treats and savory options to hold in one hand while a cold, frosty brew is in the other.